 Delivered by Cardiff Metropolitan University and accredited to the Small Business Charter, Help To Grow Management offers 1:1 business mentoring, and the opportunity to improve your business’s resilience.
-The course provides decision makers with lessons that have an immediate impact on their business and gives them the opportunity to learn from other business leaders and managers.
+The course provides decision-makers with lessons that have an immediate impact on their business and allows them to learn from other business leaders and managers.

 The course costs just £750 (worth £7500) and is 90% subsidised by the UK government.